 Nachtmann responded to the increasing demand for MBA alternatives by proposing new executive and full-time MBA formats.
 In spring 2010, COBA celebrated the grand opening of a 12,000 sq. ft.

 In 2008, the UTEP MBA received its first national ranking, placing 6th in Hispanic Business magazine’s “Best Business Schools” top 10 list.
 In 2009, the program moved into 2nd place.
 From 2010 through 2014, the program received the #1 ranking.

 The UTEP MBA has also received the following accolades:

 - “Best of the Best MBA Schools” by Professional Woman’s Magazine, Hispanic Network Magazine and Black EOE Journal

-- Named the “Example of Excelencia” for graduate programs by Excelencia in Education, a Washington D.C. non-profit dedicated to identifying best practices in Latino/a educational attainment
+- Named the “Example of Excelencia” for graduate programs by Excelencia in Education, a Washington D.C. non-profit dedicated to identifying best practices in Latino/

 - Awarded the “Vision of Excellence” by the El Paso Hispanic Chamber of Commerce

 - Selected by The Public Relations Society of America to participate in a groundbreaking pilot program focused on strategic communication and reputation management education provided to MBAs.

 Today the UTEP MBA provides a dynamic graduate business education to over 225 students from all over the world.
 By offering a menu of flexible schedules and class formats in a state-of-the-art downtown facility, the UTEP MBA continues to meet the needs of full-time students and working professionals from industries ranging from healthcare, engineering, education, to cross-border business.